Foam Foundation Blocks Cost Guide | CountBricks Residential

 Ready to Nail Down Your Numbers?

-Skip the guesswork and jump straight to a data-driven budget.
-Visit CountBricks.com/consultation or start a voice chat inside the platform.
-In less than 15 minutes you’ll know the precise foam foundation blocks cost for your next residential project—no spreadsheets, no stress.
+Skip the guesswork and jump to a data-driven budget.
+Visit our platform for a precise foam foundation blocks cost estimate for your next project.

-Case Snapshot: CountBricks Cuts 12 % Off a Lakeside Basement Budget
+Case Snapshot: Cutting Costs on a Lakeside Basement

-A custom home on Lake Orion, MI, originally specified traditional poured walls.
-The builder uploaded plans to CountBricks.com/takeoff and asked if foam blocks could tighten the schedule before winter freeze-up.
+A custom home in Lake Orion, MI, initially specified traditional poured walls.
+The builder used our platform to explore foam blocks for schedule efficiency.

 • 960 LF of formwork, two-week rental, plus stripping labor

-• 126 CY of concrete at seasonal premium rates
+• 126 CY of concrete at premium rates

-• Swapped to 8-inch foam foundation blocks integrated with R-24 insulation
+• Swapped to 8-inch foam blocks with R-24 insulation

-The updated estimate trimmed $14,700—about 12 % of the foundation budget—while delivering a higher thermal rating.
-Most importantly, the crew completed the foundation five days sooner, allowing framers to start before the first snowfall.
+The updated estimate trimmed $14,700—about 12% of the foundation budget—while delivering a higher thermal rating.
+The crew completed the foundation five days sooner.

 Lessons for Your Next Build